-A conditionally executed subsystem is an atomic subsystem that allows you to control its execution with an external signal.
+A conditionally executed subsystem is a nonvirtual subsystem that allows you to control its execution with an external signal.
 The external signal, called the control signal, is attached to the control input port.
 Conditional subsystems are useful when you create complex models that contain components whose execution depends on other components.

 Simulink® supports these types of conditional subsystems: